Berta Cáceres: 2017

+Arrests and trials

 2018

 In March 2018, Honduran authorities arrested a former military intelligence officer David Castillo, accused of masterminding Cáceres' murder.
 This new arrest, of the executive president of the company building the dam which Cáceres campaigned against, was the ninth person arrested for the murder, and the fourth with ties to the Honduran military.
 In September 2018, Honduras' Supreme Court suspended indefinitely the trial of eight men accused of Cáceres murder.
+After the trial resumed, seven of the eight men were convicted of murder in November 2018.

 2019

-In December 2019, seven men were sentenced to prison for Cáceres' murder.
-Four men were sentenced to 34 years for the murder and 16 years for attempted murder.
-Three others received sentences of 30 years for their roles.
+Sentencing was delayed until December 2019.
+At that time, the four assassins were sentenced to 34 years for the murder of Berta Cáceres, plus 16 years for the attempted murder of Gustavo Castro Soto.
+The three other defendants received 30-year sentences for helping to organize the assassination.

 2021

-On 6 July 2021 David Castillo, former president of the hydroelectric corporation DESA, was found guilty of plotting the assassination of Berta Cáceres by the Honduran Supreme Court in an unanimous ruling.
+On 6 July 2021, David Castillo, former president of the hydroelectric corporation DESA, was found guilty of plotting the assassination of Berta Cáceres by the Honduran Supreme Court in a unanimous ruling.
 The trial lasted 49 days.
 The ruling stated that Castillo used paid informants and military contacts to monitor Cáceres.
 Castillo coordinated, planned and obtained the money to pay for the assassination.